Special offer

 Do you have to pay for unused floating holidays?

-Depending on your company’s policy, floating holidays may or may not be part of the employees’ wages.
-If a floating holiday can be taken any time, it may be considered vacation time in some states.
-In that case, the same rules would apply, and the unused floating holidays would need to be cashed out upon termination, according to state laws.
+Depending on your company’s policy, floating holidays may or may not be part of employees’ wages.
+If a floating holiday can be taken at any time, it may also be considered vacation time.

-What is the difference between a vacation and floating holiday?
+What is the difference between a vacation day and a floating holiday?

-Are there any disadvantages to implementing a floating holiday policy?
+Are there disadvantages to implementing a floating holiday policy?

-The most common disadvantage of implementing a floating holiday policy is the potential for scheduling issues.
+The biggest disadvantage of floating holiday policies is the potential for scheduling issues.
 Scheduling mishaps can arise when multiple employees opt to take floating holidays at the same time.
-However, employers can often avoid this by requesting that all workers stagger their days off to accommodate the company schedule.
+However, employers can often avoid this by requesting all workers stagger their days off to accommodate the company schedule.

 Recent Employee benefits and perks articles